Here's why we grow our mushrooms.

 Our Grow Room

 Once our substrate has been fully colonized by the mycelium, we introduce it to our grow room.
-Fresh air is mixed with vaporized water and enters this cool room, where it meanders about until it is exhausted.
+Fresh, humid air enters our grow room, where it meanders about until it is exhausted.
 This results in an environment similar to the forest after a rain in Autumn.

 Once our mushrooms have produced several crops, we compost the leftover substrate through a variety of means.